cjcodell1/nimrod/README.md

-# nimrod
+# Nimrod

-Nimrod PCB and Plates
+Nimrod PCB and plates will be open sourced here after group buy ends.